 Like many other state and national parks throughout the country, Doheny State Beach offers year-round interpretive education programs.
 When you attend a program you can get hands-on lessons in marine life, bird life, animal life, water quality, insects, and Native American studies for the entire family.
 Most Ranger-led programs are free and simply require prior reservations to attend!

-Doheny State Beach is at 25300 Dana Point Harbor Drive, Dana Point, CA, 92629, approximately one mile north of I-5 and about three miles from the San Juan Capistrano Mission.
+Doheny State Beach is approximately one mile north of I-5 and about three miles from the San Juan Capistrano Mission.

 More than 850,000 visitors come to Doheny State Beach each and every year.
 Surfers love hitting the world class waves on the northern side and beach bums enjoy on the beach camping options on the southern side.
 The state-managed campground has 122 designated spots from single use tent sites to RV friendly sites and finally one large group campsite.
 The campsites tend to go fast since it is such a beautiful campground, so here are some tips you need to know before heading out to Doheny State Beach.